Courses and Requirements

 - Engaging critically the various ways in which scholars of religion have attempted to understand and evaluate the nature and functions of religion as a vital force in human society, behavior, and global politics, both in the past and present.

-The department encourages all students to apply for Junior Year Abroad.
+The department encourages all students to apply study abroad.
 Majors are expected to develop breadth and depth in their studies, both in terms of methodology and traditions.

 What do students say about the department?

-The Religion Department encourages study abroad during the junior year.
+The Religion Department encourages studying abroad.
 Students must start planning their year abroad in the first semester of sophomore year, but it is never too early to begin researching interesting programs.
 To help with your search for a program that suits your academic interests, below is a partial list of programs that our majors and correlates have gone on in recent years.

 Students must apply to Vassar as well as to the specific abroad program to receive permission to take a semester or year of academic leave.
 This requires dealing with applications, transcript records, and recommendations, so best not to leave any of this until the last minute.